gdos/TerminalApps/README.md

 Blocks of letters can be moved wherever there is space.
 The objective is to move the block labelled "a" to an indicated goal position.

-Now, an autosolver is embedded into these games.
+A stand alone autosolver, bfsl, works for these puzzles, but now, an autosolver is embedded into these games.
 At any time you may press the (=)-key to begin stepping toward a solution.

 #### Gameplay: